HoneySens/honeysens-website/content/docs/installation/index.md

     #- <path to https.chain.crt>:/opt/HoneySens/data/https.chain.crt
     #- <path to https.key>:/opt/HoneySens/data/https.key
 ~~~
 That container bundles all essential components, including a database and a job queue.
 In the future, those will be separated into their own containers.
 For now, focus on the `volumes` section.
 By default, volumes will be mounted into the container at `/opt/HoneySens/data` (for uploads and configuation data) and `/var/lib/mysql` (the database).
 The labels `honeysens_data` and `honeysens_db` refer to the [named volumes](https://success.docker.com/article/different-types-of-volumes) as defined in the `volumes` section further below.
-Named volumes generally have the drawback that their contents are by default stored somewhere in `/var/lib/docker` (this depends on the specific flavour of Linux).
+Named volumes generally have the drawback that their contents are by default stored somewhere in `/var/lib/docker` (this depends on the specific flavor of Linux).
 However, many operators prefer to use a specific predetermined location instead, such as `/srv/honeysens/`.
 To accomplish that, modify the volume statements accordingly, e.g.
 ~~~
   volumes:
     - /srv/honeysens/data:/opt/HoneySens/data